surajverma2587/javascript-training/src/challenges/11-github/README.md

 ## Challenge

-Write a function which fetches data from the GitHub endpoint related to repositories for a given `username` via a prompt along with another endpoint to fetch data about the user and then transform the 2 data objects to a single resultant data object and write that data object in to a .json file.
+Write a function which fetches data from the GitHub endpoint related to repositories for a given `username` along with another endpoint to fetch data about the user for the same `username`.
+Use a command line prompt library like `inquirer` to prompt the user for the `username`.
+Transform the 2 data sources to a single resultant data object and write that data object in to a .json file.

 ### Endpoints